 After a major incident dies down, it can seem overwhelming to process what has just happened.
 Even if a student didn’t catch anything on a recording, it’s extremely helpful to write down what was witnessed in the form of a brief statement.
 This can look similar to the notes on microaggressions or take the form of a longer statement that can later be shared with an academic office or principal.

 Do not post student information without consent

 While it may be tempting to tell people all about what went down during history class on social media, this can be deeply distressing for the student involved as it may be difficult for them to talk about this incident or see it mentioned in other places.
-There’s also the safety/privacy concern of exposing where someone goes to school, what their name is, etc. Before posting anything on social media or another public information source, check with the student to make sure that they are okay with this incident being shared.
+There’s also the safety/privacy concern of exposing where someone goes to school, what their name is, etc.

 Tell an adult after school

 For younger students, it can be difficult to know where to go for help or how to report academic ableism that is witnessed in the classroom.
 After a major incident took place where I was yelled at in front of the class, I learned that several students who witnessed what happened came home and told their parents what had happened, and they were able to get in contact with my parents to report what had happened in case I was too scared to talk about it.
 This was incredibly helpful, as I was actually very scared to talk about what had happened, and my parents were able to use the information from other students when calling the school to discuss what happened.
 If these parents didn’t have our contact information, calling the school to report the incident would have been helpful as well.